python/cpython/Doc/c-api/typeobj.rst

       void tp_dealloc(PyObject *self);

-   The destructor function should free all references which the instance owns, free all memory buffers owned by the instance (using the freeing function corresponding to the allocation function used to allocate the buffer), and call the type's :c:member:`~PyTypeObject.tp_free` function to free the object itself.
+   The destructor function should remove all references which the instance owns (e.g., call :c:func:`Py_CLEAR`), free all memory buffers owned by the instance, and call the type's :c:member:`~PyTypeObject.tp_free` function to free the object itself.

-   If the type is not subtypable (the :c:macro:`Py_TPFLAGS_BASETYPE` flag is not set), it is permissible to call the object deallocator directly instead of via :c:member:`~PyTypeObject.tp_free`.
-The called deallocator should be the one that pairs with the allocator used to allocate the instance; this is normally :c:func:`PyObject_GC_Del` if the type supports garbage collection (the :c:macro:`Py_TPFLAGS_HAVE_GC` flag is set) or :c:func:`PyObject_Free` otherwise.

    No guarantees are made about when an object is destroyed, except: